have found Collaborative

 Collaborative Divorce and mediation are both effective processes that have helped many couples successfully resolve their disagreements and reach a settlement.

-All issues that need to be addressed in most divorces can be resolved in support, spousal maintenance (allimony), and parenting (child custody and
+Most all issues to be addressed in divorce are routinely resolved in support, spousal maintenance (allimony), and parenting (child custody and